One Week North Iceland Expedition

-However, those of you who are keener to do less driving and more sightseeing, you should skip the two towns and head to the Diamond Circle trail directly.
+However, those who are keener to do less driving and more sightseeing should skip the two towns and head to the Diamond Circle trail directly.

 Firstly, you'll head across the fjord from Akureyri and north towards the town of Husavik.
 Known as the whale watching capital of Europe, summer is the perfect time to join a tour and check out some of these magnificent creatures of the deep with your own eyes.

 Husavik also hosts the popular Geosea Geothermal Sea Baths, which allow guests to enjoy bathing in naturally warm seawater in a very picturesque setting; this is a great way to relax along your journey.

 Next, you will drive towards the vast horseshoe-shaped Asbyrgi Canyon, said to be shaped by the stamping of Odin's eight-legged horse (Sleipnir) from Norse mythology.
 A little further along this route and you'll come to the most powerful waterfall in Europe, Dettisfoss, well-known for its ominous presence and feature in the hit movie Prometheus.